-The headlamps, taillamps, license plate lamps, back-up lamps, dome lamps, and most of the interior lights turn on briefly when a is pressed on the Remote Keyless Entry (RKE) transmitter.
-See Remote Kevless Entry (RKE) System Operation on page 2-3.
-When the driver door is opened, all control lights.
-Driver Information Center (DIC) lights, and door pocket lights turn on.
-After about 30 seconds the exterior lamps turn off, and then the dome lamps and remaining interior lights will dim to off.
-Entry lighting can be disabled manually by changing the ignition out of the OFF position, or by pressing on the Remote Keyless Entry (RKE) transmitter.
+The headlamps, taillamps, license plate lamps, back-up lamps, dome lamps, and most of the interior lights turn on briefly when the Remote Keyless Entry (RKE) transmitter button is pressed, or when the door handle is pulled on a keyless access vehicle.
+See Ignition Positions (Kevless Access) on page 9-15 or Ignition Positions (Kev Access) on page 9-17.
+After about 30 seconds the exterior lamps turn off, then the dome lamps and remaining interior lights dim to off.
+Entry lighting can be disabled manually by changing the ignition out of the OFF position, or by pressing the RKE transmitter button.

 This feature can be changed.
-See Vehicle Personalization on page 5-35.
+See Vehicle Personalization on page 5-39.